AlejandroRepo/WOHMakerEV/README.md

 TO DO:

-    Make UI rezisable and adjust better to different resolutions.
+    Make UI responsive.
-    Make it so sta/rea/doom/funds rewards take only integers as value.
+    Fix macOS specific issues.
+    Provide executable for linux.
     Implement new features as they are being provided by the game.
-    Provide launcher for linux/macOS.

 Technical:

     Written in Java 11, JavaFX 14.0.1.
-Compiled, ran and released as jLink image through javafx-maven-plugin.
+Compiled and through javafx-maven-plugin, released as executable with jar2exe.

 Credits and thanks: